 B. Climate Change

-- NABARD in the capacity of National Implementing Entity (NIE) for three important funding arrangements viz., Adaptation Fund (AF), National Adaptation Fund for Climate Change (NAFCC) and Green Climate Fund (GCF) aims to channelize national, international and private finances for adaptation and mitigation activities in India
+- NABARD in the capacity of National Implementing Entity (NIE) of Adaptation Fund (AF) and National Adaptation Fund for Climate Change (NAFCC) and Direct Access Entity (DAE) of Green Climate Fund (GCF) aims to channelize national, international and private finances for adaptation and mitigation activities in India.

 - To provide an opportunity for corporates to utilize their CSR allocations in an effective and transparent manner as per Schedule VII of the Companies Act 2013